-- Track 1 provides fixed, capacity-based rebates2 at \$1.90 per watt for solar PV generating systems that offset common area electrical load (Track 1A) or at \$2.80 per watt for offsetting tenant area electrical load (Track 1B).
+- Track 1 provides fixed, capacity-based rebates at \$1.90 per watt for solar PV generating systems that offset common area electrical load (Track 1A) or at \$2.80 per watt for offsetting tenant area electrical load (Track 1B).
 Track 1 applications are reviewed on a first-come first-served basis. - 2.
-Track 2 is a competitive application process and provides variable rebates up to 100% of system and ongoing maintenance costs.
-To be awarded Track 2 funds, an applicant must demonstrate direct tenant benefit.
-Track 2 consists of two application cycles per year.
-As of July 2011, unallocated Track 2 funds3 were shifted to Track 1, and as a result, Track 2 is closed and is no longer being offered.
+Track 2, which has been discontinued, was a competitive application process and provided variable rebates up to 100% of system and ongoing maintenance costs.
+To be awarded Track 2 funds, an applicant had to demonstrate direct tenant benefit.
+Track 2 consisted of two application cycles per year.
+As of July

-1 D.08-10-036, Ordering Paragraph No. 9 and Appendix A. In addition, the PAs will file a more detailed reporting of MASH expenses, including VNM implementation, as part of the CSI semi-annual administrative expense report.
+&lt;sup>1 D.08-10-036, Ordering Paragraph No. 9 and Appendix A. In addition, the PAs will file a more detailed reporting of MASH expenses, including VNM implementation, as part of the CSI semi-annual administrative expense report.

-2 D.08-10-036 originally set the Track 1 incentives at \$3.30 per watt for Track 1A and \$4.00 per watt for Track 1B.
+&lt;sup>2 D.08-10-036 originally set the Track 1 incentives at \$3.30 per watt for Track 1A and \$4.00 per watt for Track 1B.
 On July 14, 2011, the incentives were reduced, per Ordering Paragraph 13 of D.11-07-031, to \$1.90 per watt for Track 1A and \$2.80 per watt for Track 1B.
 The new incentive levels apply to any MASH reservations placed under review on or after the date of this Decision.